gpoisoned/dotfiles/README.md

  - check the dependencies list in each setup script before running it
  - run osx-setup.sh (if you're on another OS, I recommend reading through that script and figuring it out for yourself - sorry...)
  - run handshake-setup.sh if you work at Handshake

+Making modifications to preference files:
+ - if you modified files on github or in your local dotfiles directory, run pull.sh
+ - if you made modifications to the files in various other locations, run push.sh